alordash/parse-word-to-number/README.md

 # Description

-Parses string and return numbers written as words inside it.
+Parses string and returns numbers written as words inside it.
 It uses Damerau-Levenshtein algorithm to properly parse words even if they are written with mistakes.
 **Supports Russian and English language.**